juxor/afaq/markdown/secH3.md

 Bolsheviks claimed also that they were providing a greater degree of democracy than the parliamentary state."_ [Frederick I. Kaplan, **Bolshevik Ideology and the Ethics of Soviet Labor**, p.
 212] The difference is important.
-Ante Ciliga, once a political prisoner under Stalin, once noted how the secret police _"liked to boast of the working class origin of its henchmen."_ He quoted a fellow prisoner, and ex-Tsarist convict, who retorted: _"You are wrong if you believe that in the days of the Tsar the gaolers were recruited from among dukes and the executioners from among the princes!"_ [**The Russian Enigma**, pp. 255-6]
+Ante Ciliga, a political prisoner under Stalin, once noted how the secret police _"liked to boast of the working class origin of its henchmen."_ He quoted a fellow prisoner, and ex-Tsarist convict, who retorted: _"You are wrong if you believe that in the days of the Tsar the gaolers were recruited from among dukes and the executioners from among the princes!"_ [**The Russian Enigma**, pp. 255-6]

 All of which explains the famous leaflet addressed to the workers of Petrograd immediately after the October Revolution, informing them that _"the revolution